Cartersville Warriors

-The Georgia Warriors were a World Basketball Association franchise in Cartersville, Georgia.
+The Cartersville-Baseline Warriors (Georgia Warriors) were a World Basketball Association franchise in Cartersville, Georgia, which has also competed extensively in the Southeastern Exposure Basketball League and in China.

 History

 Name and location

 The Georgia Warriors were formerly the Griffin Warriors in Acworth, Georgia, and later the Cartersville Warriors before adopting the state's name as their locale descriptor.
 Ownership has changed and the name is now the Cartersville-Baseline Warriors, under the umbrella of The Human Race, Inc, a non-profit organization based in Cartersville (GA) and operated by David and Amy Archer.

 The Macon Blaze were in the process of relocating to Griffin, Georgia in Spalding County, when the owner at that time decided to forgo the season.
 Gerald Williams acquired the market and initially made plans to play home games at Griffin High School, however, the local school board retracted an earlier agreement for use of the gymnasium and the Warriors moved to Cartersville, with the help of David Archer, who had been named general manager and head coach of the team.
 Fortunately, the Warriors started the 2006 with three road games, giving Archer and Williams time to get a home venue in order.
 Home games were played at Cass High School and at the famed JH Morgan Gym, also known as the "Bottom Gym" on Aubrey Street in Cartersville (GA).